 UGRA is committed to the long-term conservation of water quantity and quality for both surface water and groundwater.
 An important part in the planning for future water use is to maximize and enhance our current water supply.
 Water enhancement through brush management is a worthwhile strategy with proven success.

-Click here for more information on the water enhancement benefits of brush management.
+For more information on the water enhancement benefits of brush management.

 UGRA has a rebate program to promote water conservation and watershed stewardship through rainwater harvesting.
 The Rainwater Catchment System Rebate Program is available to anyone with a Kerr County address and will reimburse eligible applicants up to $50 when they provide proof of purchase of rainwater catchment system equipment.
+Each address is eligible once per calendar year.